felixlopz/hubrise-test-task/content/docs/en/connections.md

 ## Block or Disconnect App

-HubRise lets you block or disconnect apps:
+HubRise allows you to block or disconnect apps:

 - **Blocking** an app temporarily prevents it from accessing HubRise API.
 At any time, you can unblock the app to restore access.